 Many of us aspire to live a healthy lifestyle with home-cooked meals every night but, let’s face it, life can get busy!
 By the time you finish work, drive home, make dinner, eat it, and clean up, it can feel like it’s almost time to go to bed.
 Enter meal prep – a simple planning tool that can help make eating well so much easier.
-So, whether you are looking for some help with breakfast, lunch or dinner, here are is everything that you need to know about meal prep and 9 easy meal prep tips to help get you started.
+So, whether you are looking for some help with breakfast, lunch, or dinner, here is everything that you need to know about meal prep and 9 easy meal prep tips to help get you started.

 What is meal prep?